bezysoftware/MVVM-Navigation/doc/adaptive-navigation.md

     }
 ```

-`AdaptiveNavigationByWidthAttribute` inherits from `AdaptiveNavigationAttribute` and allows navigation based on the width of the Window.
+`AdaptiveNavigationByWidthAttribute` inherits from `AdaptiveNavigationAttribute` and allows View navigation based on the width of the Window.

 ## Realtime changes

 Much like the UAP `AdaptiveTrigger`, the current infrastructure allows the `PlatformNavigator` to listen to changes in the underlying condition modify the current View navigation stack on the fly.

 For example, when you have a small window under 700px, navigate to the `NextViewModel`, `NextPage` is shown.
 However when you expand the width of the Window, the `NextPage` is removed from the View navigation stack and `MainPage` is displayed.

+## Navigation interceptors

+The way this is all done is via Navigation Interceptors - classes implementing `INavigationInterceptor` interface.
+These must be provided to the `PlatformNavigator` which works with them.
+A `INavigationInterceptor` basically allows to control when a View navigation should actually happen, based on some condition.
+Currently there is one implementation in the library which can be used - `AdaptiveNavigationInterceptor`.
+When navigating to target Page, it looks for a `AdaptiveNavigationAttribute` and based on that determines whether View navigation should happen or not (but ViewModel navigation happens in either case).

+It also hooks up to the given attribute instance and listens to changes in the underlying condition, marshalling generated events to the `PlatformNavigator`.

+When you go back and the ViewModel is popped from the navigation stack, corresponding attribute instance is disposed and changes are no longer observed.